WinVector/Examples/TimeSeries/ts_example.md

 specify modeling the total, but not unobserved sub-populations of the system.

-Frankly ARIMAX/SARIMAX appears to be a false path for business modelers.
+Frankly ARIMAX/SARIMAX can be a false path for business modelers.
 Time series research didn’t actually stop at or actually consolidate on this terminology.
 Instead, transfer function methods and other more further developed systems are studied.
 Roughly: the scientific community is well served by ARIMAX.
 The research community moved on from ARIMAX.
 And, the business community *wishes* ARIMAX was in fact the dominant method, as it is the dominant software offered.

 An odd point in this direction is: ARIMA prediction of tides.
 In fact tides are formed by external regressors: the gravitational attraction of